thegisdev/leaflet-pgrouting-geoserver/README.md

 ### Step 7: Determine Cost

 We will simply use distance as the costing factor.
-Note you can also use other parameters like type of road, traffice etc..
+Note you can also use other parameters like type of road, traffic etc..

 **Precalculate distance to save geoserver from calculating on each request:**